dasabuvir, ombitasvir, paritaprevir, and ritonavir

 medicine to prevent organ transplant rejection--cyclosporine, tacrolimus.

 Many drugs can interact with Viekira, and some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
 Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Viekira.
-Give a list of all your medicines to any healthcare provider who treats you.

 More about dasabuvir/ombitasvir/paritaprevir/ritonavir